 Reebok practice jerseys may not look as realistic as the authentic or Premier jerseys, but they are the most budget-friendly way to support your team with an official jersey.

 These low-cost alternatives replicate the on-ice jerseys worn by players during practice.
 The practice jerseys feature mid-weight, 100% Ultrafil polyester, and screen-printed twill numbers and letters, that are heat-pressed on the jersey.
-The embroidered team crest is heat sealed on the front of the jersey.
+The embroidered team crest is heat-sealed on the front of the jersey.

-Like the authentic and Premier, the NHL shield is sewn on the bottom of front collar.
+Like the authentic and Premier, the NHL shield is sewn on the bottom of the front collar.
 The Reebok logo is embroidered on the back of the neck and the front left chest, and an RBK/NHL woven neck label.
 Unlike the Premier and authentic jerseys, the practice jersey does not include shoulder patches.